 If you take the TASC exam on a computer, you will also see technology-enhanced formats such as drag questions.
 There are also extended-response and gridded-response questions, and on the English Writing section, you’ll have to produce an essay based on a passage a writing prompt.

-On the TASC exam, every gridded response and multiple-choice question is worth 1 point.
+On the TASC exam, every gridded response and a multiple-choice question is worth 1 point.
 Keep in mind that there’s no punishment for incorrect answers, so you should answer each and every question!

 Extended response questions can be worth more than 1 point if they contain two or more answers, and if a question includes two parts, be sure to answer both parts correctly.
 Only then, you’ll get that question right.